simplicitesoftware/docs/content/CTG_50_docs/CTG_60_operation/LSN_25_portainer/portainer.md

 sudo reboot
 ```

+**Note**: Optionaly a firewall can be configuerd on the host (or among the host) to allow only the relevant traffic.
+Minimal configuration is to allow the HTTP port `80` and HTTPS port `443` (along with the SSH port `22` from legitimate origins) through this firewall.

 ## 3) Portainer install with lets encrypt and traefik

 This is a modified version of the config given in Portainer's doc "[Deploying Portainer behind Traefik Proxy](https://docs.portainer.io/advanced/reverse-proxy/traefik)"